Algebraic entropy of amenable group actions: Length functions and torsion theories

-All along this section, when not differently specified, $\C$ denotes a Grothendieck category, that is, a cocomplete (i.e., Ab.3) Abelian category, with exact colimits (i.e., Ab.5) and with a generator.
+All along this section, unless otherwise stated, $\C$ denotes a Grothendieck category, that is, a cocomplete Abelian category, with exact directed colimits (i.e., $\C$ satisfies Grothendieck's axiom (Ab.5)) and with a generator.
 For unexplained terms and notations we refer to \cite{Ste}.

 Remember that any Grothendieck category is well-powered (see \cite[Proposition 6, p.94]{Ste}) and that the set of all subobjects of a given object $M$ is a bounded and bicomplete lattice, which we denote by $\L(M)$; the minimum of $\L(M)$ is the $0$-object and the maximum is $M$ itself.
 For every family $\{N_i:i\in I\}$ of subobjects of $M$ we denote by $\sum_IN_i$ (resp., $\bigcap_{I}N_i$) the join (resp., meet) of the $N_i$ in $\L(M)$.
 If $\{N_i:i\in I\}$ is a directed system of subobjects, $\sum_IN_i$ is called the {\em direct union} of the $N_i$ and it is sometimes denoted also by $\bigcup_IN_i$.
 With this notation we can state the equivalent form of Grothendieck's axiom Ab.5 stating that, given an object $M$ in $\C$, a subobject $K$ of $M$ and a directed system $\{N_i: i\in I\}$ of subobjects of $M$,